burak-aydin/saveourshipsimplified/README.md

 # saveourshipsimplified
 saveourshipsimplified

-This is saveourshipsimplifed mod by Ryder https://steamcommunity.com/sharedfiles/filedetails/?id=1622922005
+This is the saveourshipsimplifed mod https://steamcommunity.com/sharedfiles/filedetails/?id=1622922005